-On September 21, 2009, Iran informed the International Atomic Energy Agency (IAEA) that it had been building a second uranium enrichment plant near the city of Qom.
+On September 21, 2009, Iran informed the IAEA that it had been building a second uranium enrichment plant near the city of Qom.
 Many observers raised fears that the disclosure was further evidence that Iran intended to build nuclear weapons.
 On September 23, President Obama reported that a meeting he held with President Medvedev on the sidelines of a U.N.
 General Assembly session dealt mostly with Iran.
 President Medvedev stated that the international "task is to create ... a system of incentives that would allow Iran to continue its fissile nuclear program, but at the same time prevent it from obtaining nuclear weapons."
-He argued that although "sanctions rarely lead to productive results,... in some cases sanctions are inevitable."53 In a meeting with concerned nations on October 1 (the so-called P-5 plus one, consisting of the United States, United Kingdom, France, Russia, China, and Germany), Iran agreed to a late October IAEA inspection of the enrichment site and to allow low-enriched uranium to be exported to other countries to be further enriched to fuel the Tehran Research Reactor.
+In a meeting with concerned nations on October 1, 2009 (the so-called P-5 plus one, consisting of the United States, United Kingdom, France, Russia, China, and Germany), Iran agreed to a late October IAEA inspection of the Qom enrichment site and initially appeared positive toward a plan to export most of its low-enriched uranium to Russia or France to be further enriched to fuel the Tehran Research Reactor.
+After inspecting the enrichment plant near Qom, the IAEA concluded that it was in the advanced stage of completion and that Iran's efforts to hide it for years heightened IAEA concerns that other nuclear facilities were being hidden.
+Russia reportedly mediated with Iran to urge it to accept the research reactor fuel deal.